"Live it, to learn it."

 At Westlands, we endeavour to provide a highly tailored curriculum which meets the needs of our children.
 We strive to develop and prepare our children for the future, enabling them to acquire knowledge whilst developing skills and understanding.
 We aim for our pupils to have a strong desire to learn, developing their aspirations and increasing their curiosity.
 Providing key life skills and experiences for our pupils promotes independence and resilience through real life opportunities.

 To meet the needs of our children, we make cross curricular links, where meaningful and possible, so that children develop transferable skills which can be used in any subject.
 The learning of our children is developed through a ‘layered approach’ ensuring that children are given opportunities to apply their knowledge and skills through a variety of learning experiences.
 The topics taught will often use a text as a stimulus or starting point, which helps children to see the link between language, reading and writing.
 We aim to spark their imagination through creativity.

-During maths sequences of learning, children are encouraged to develop their skills using the concrete, pictorial, abstract approach.
-Children are asked to show, explain and justify their learning.
-Where possible, cross curricular links will be made and children will apply their knowledge and skills throughout reasoning and problem solving opportunities.
+Teachers plan maths using a mastery approach, supported by the GLOW maths hub.
+During maths sequences of learning, children are encouraged to develop their skills using the concrete, pictorial and abstract methods.
+Within every lesson children master their learning by completing 'DO IT' 'SECURE IT' and 'DEEPEN IT' tasks.
 We encourage children to think for themselves, to discuss ideas and to use reasoning when justifying their ideas.